Noiidor/Noiidor/README.md

 - I use NixOS btw.

-- In love with ✨Go✨
+- In like ✨Go✨ very much!
-- In near future will definetely join cargo-cult and add 🦀Rust with ⚡Zig to my skill set.
+- Im really interested in system-level languages like Zig, Rust and Odin.

 ## I'm currently...
 > Working on my [load testing utility](https://github.com/Noiidor/highloader) in Go!